EliahKagan/VidDraw/README.md

 [Xvid](https://www.xvid.com/) (but, likewise, this might turn out to be due to how I have Xvid configured).

+### The help&rsquo;s sidenav is brittle.

+#### It can be &ldquo;partially present&rdquo; without user intent.

+Narrowing the viewport fades the navigational sidebar out; widening fades it in.
+Whether or not it is faded, and how faded, is determined solely by (scaled) viewport width.
+This works okay when the user resizes the window.
+But it is possible for the viewport to *start* with a &ldquo;transitional&rdquo; width at which the sidebar is present but faded.
+In that case, the user is likely to think either that the sidebar is meant to look this way (i.e., poorly designed) or that a bug causes it to appear this way (either always, or under limited but unclear circumstances).

+This isn&rsquo;t likely to happen in Vid&shy;Draw&rsquo;s own help viewer, but general-purpose web browsers don&rsquo;t start out with a predetermined (scaled) size selected to make this specific page look reasonable.
+The help file&mdash;and its sidenav&mdash;is meant to be fully usable on web browsers, too.

+#### Rarely, it overlaps the main text.

+On an iPad I tested with, when oriented in profile, the sidenav neither fades nor disappears when there is insufficient space, causing it to overlap the main text.
+This doesn&rsquo;t seem to happen in landscape or profile at any viewport width on a variety of browsers and operating systems in a variety of screen resolutions and display scalings.

+As above, I don't expect this to affect the program&rsquo;s help viewer or most other browsing scenarios, but it should still be investigated and fixed.
+It suggests a design mistake on my part that, if left in place, may manifest in more situations after some seemingly unrelated future change.

 ### Menu items are cumbersome to access while drawing.

 Some operations that users are likely to want to do while